manish-malvi/nitesh2/README.md

 # newProject

-this project was created by manish malviya
+this project was created by manish malviya.